 This program provides safety net services through the Tennessee Department of Intellectual and Development Disabilities.
 These services fall into three broad categories: community/family support services, assistive technology services, and residential treatment services.
 Community/family support services are targeted to qualifying persons with intellectual and developmental disabilities and include therapy, adult day, supported employment, and other community-based support services.
-Assistive technology services are targeted to qualifying persons with intellectual and developmental disabilities and include custom positioning and transport equipment including wheelchairs.
+Assistive technology services are targeted to qualifying persons with intellectual and developmental disabilities and include therapy services are targeted to qualifying persons with intellectual and developmental disabilities and include custom positioning and transport equipment including wheelchairs.
 Residential treatment services are provided to qualifying persons with intellectual and developmental disabilities and include behavior stabilization services and highly structured ICF services in a residential setting.
 These services have a direct impact on the health and well-being of qualifying persons with intellectual and developmental disabilities.